 - Good site speed = High.
-Have a good hosting and find solutions to improve site loading speed.
+Have good hosting and find solutions to improve site loading speed.
 The faster the web site, the better the rankings (up until some point).
 Why?
 How?

 - Breadcrumbs = Low.
 Use them and have schema.org on them.
 It helps both the user and Google to do so.
 On this.

 - H1 tags = Low: Put h1 tags for the title of the current page.
-For homepage, ignore the h1.
+For the homepage, ignore the h1.
 For any other item (including logo), don’t use h1 tag.
 You can also use h2 for subheadings (especially in product categories).
 The tags from h3 and below are less important.
 About this.

 - User comments = You should have an option for user generated content (reviews, product photos in real life usage, testimonials).

 - Google Analytics for eCommerce = Allow easy integration of this.